amaarora/amaarora.github.io/_posts/2020-02-18-annotatedGPT2.md

     def forward(self, x):
         return self.dropout(self.c_proj(self.act(self.c_fc(x))))
 ```
 Something, that's just so well explained in Jay Alammar's post - also referenced above, is how the inputs are passed through `ATTENTION` layer first and then on to `FEEDFORWARD` layer.
-The Feedforward network, is a normal nueral network that accepts the outputs from the `ATTENTION` layer (768), casts them to `nx` (768*4) dimension, adds an activation function `self.act` (GELU), casts them back to `d_model` (768) and adds dropout (0.1).
+The Feedforward network, is a normal neural network that accepts the outputs from the `ATTENTION` layer (768), casts them to `nx` (768*4) dimension, adds an activation function `self.act` (GELU), casts them back to `d_model` (768) and adds dropout (0.1).

 This is also mentioned in the **GPT** research paper referenced below.
 > For the position-wise feed-forward networks, we used 3072 dimensional inner states